pvcraven/3d_graphics_class/source/assignments/assignment_06/assignment_06.rst

    (awe, suspense, happiness, dogs are awesome, etc.) and how you plan on creating that message (use color, make dogs look cute anf fluffy, happy expressions, etc.) Remember, two per person.
    You'll revisit this in your final submission to see how you did.

+   Things that **aren't** goals/messages: color, texture, detail, realism, reflectivity, mood, balance,

+   Things that **are** goals/messages: A person is happy, a person is moving fast, a person is about to fall and therefore in danger, the environment is outdoors and cold, hope for a better future, a strong storm

 Section 2: Technical
 --------------------